-“Tell him I’d rather jam a fork in my eye,” I stand up flipping through the photos “Bree, can you uh, dust that?”
+“Tell him I’d rather jam a fork in my eye,” I stand up flipping through the photos “Bree, can you uh, finger print that?”
 I say pointing to the beer bottle.
-I need not do all of this to determinate the cause.
+I do not need all of this to determine the cause.
 The murderer is currently admiring her leather gloves whilst reading over Rhys Kipley’s report “We need to talk about this.”

 She holds up her finger to shush me.
 I glare at her and smack away her hand.
 She rolls her eyes and faces me “What do you want to talk about, Ashe?”